 I went ahead and checked on another server I had added earlier to the production, and the SNMP configs were present on that server.

-Since the SNMP file doesn’t exist on the server, I concluded that the SNMP package not installed on my current RedHat server, and I decided to download and install them.
+Since the SNMP file doesn’t exist on the server, I concluded that the SNMP package is not installed on my current RedHat server, and I decided to download and install them.

 I made sure I have internet access on this box and I tried to download the SNMP package by running the command below, which would download all the required dependencies to run the SNMP service on the server.